toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/03-guides.md

 Within a policy, between 1 and 4 payment installments can be defined.
 It is possible to define timing of these installments as: time of booking, days prior to checkin, or time of checkin.

 The amounts to pay can be either fixed amounts, % of the total booking value, or a certain number of nights.
-For example, a property who would like to collect 10% of the booking value  at time of booking, and the reminder at time of checkin:
+For example, a property who would like to collect 10% of the booking value  at time of booking, and the remainder at time of checkin:
 ```json
 {
     "defaultPolicy": {"payments": [